Ry-F3/holdu-drf-api/README.md

 * **Showcasing Experience:** Users can showcase their professional experience and qualifications, providing comprehensive profiles for potential employers to review.

-* **Interacting with Job Listings:** Users can engage with job listings by liking, commenting, and sharing, facilitating community interaction and engagement.
+* **Interacting with Job Listings:** Users can engage with job listings by liking and commenting facilitating community interaction and engagement.

 ## Developer User Stories